charleslcsantos/sass-responsive-pack/README.md

 ## How it's works

-I created some mixins with names to make it easier for you to remember.
+I created some mixins with names to make it easier to remember.

-Before, you need import the mixin file in sass file that you will work:
+Before, you need import the mixins in your sass file that you will work:

 ```scss
 @import "../../../../assets/scss/mixins/responsive";